 A trademark is a phrase, logo, design, term, or any combination thereof that is used to identify or distinguish a unique product from a competitor’s product.
 A service mark is essentially the same thing as a trademark, except that instead of identifying a product, it identifies the source of the product.

 A trademark or service mark will be considered in conflict if by using one, it confuses that product with the other similar trademarked products or sources.
 This confusion could lead a consumer into buying one product, when they really meant to buy the other.
 The owner who used the trademark or service mark first is considered the original owner.
 Anyone who subsequently uses the trademark or service mark will be considered infringing on the owner’s rights and will have to cease using it and pay money damages to compensate the owner.
 However, the domain name or trademark must be legally protected; otherwise, there are no valid property rights over that product.

 A trademark must be distinctive as opposed to a generic word or phrase.
 Otherwise, it will not qualify for protection.
 And while registering a trademark with the U.S. Patent and Trademark Office is not required, it is advised because it strengthens a person’s claim to property rights if a right to use a trademark is ever disputed in the future.

 If you need help with domain or TM infringement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.